 Once your knitting is blocked, you may need to press it, using either the wet or steam-press method.
-Check the label on the ball band to see which method it needs, and what temperature.
+Check the label on the ball band to see which method it needs (if any), and what temperature.
 Some items, such as garments or lace shawls, will need to be blocked and pressed after every wash to keep their shape.

 To steam press, place a dry cloth over the knitting to protect it.
 Set the iron to the temperature on the yarn’s ball band.
-Hold the iron close to the knitting, but don’t touch.
+Hold the iron close to the knitting, but don’t touch it.
 Steam, but avoid the ribbing.
-Remove the cloth and leave to dry.
+Remove the cloth and leave it to dry.
 Remove the pins and sew up.